lipemat/advanced-sidebar-menu/readme.txt

 * Number of levels of pages to show when "always display child pages" is not checked.
 * Ability to select and display custom post types.
 * Ability to select and display custom taxonomies.
+* Ability to display category post counts.
+* Exclude pages or categories using intuitive search and select. **NEW**
 * Option to display only the current page's parents, grandparents, and children.
 * Option to display child page siblings when on a child page (with or without grandchildren available).
 * Ability to display the menu everywhere the widget area is used (including homepage if applicable).